Skip to content

 Introduction to stat cache⚓︎

-When loading into a run, game calculates the value of each cached player stat by evaluating every possible modifier (such as passive items, character's starting stats or pill effects), then saves the results in a cache.
-From then on, game reuses those cached values whenever possible to avoid additional computation.
+When loading into a run, the game calculates the value of each player stat by evaluating every possible modifier (such as passive items, character's starting stats or pill effects), then saves the results in a cache.
+From then on, the game reuses those cached values whenever possible to avoid additional computation.

-When game detects that a specific stat might've gotten changed (e.g. picking up Sad Onion might change tears stat), it reruns the full calculation for this stat, and updates cache with the new value.
+When the game detects that a specific stat might've gotten changed (e.g. picking up Sad Onion might change tears stat), it reruns the full calculation for this stat, and updates the cache with the new value.

 Adding custom stat modifiers⚓︎

 It's important to ensure that a stat is updated only if the CacheFlag provided matches the stat in question.
-Otherwise, it might easily end up being unintentionally duplicated.
+Otherwise, it might end up being unintentionally duplicated.

 CacheFlag comparison

-In some mods' code you might run across CacheFlag checks that use a bitwise & operator.
+In some mods' code, you might run across CacheFlag checks that use a bitwise & operator.
 They look something like this:

-if cacheFlags & CacheFlage.CACHE_SPEED == CacheFlage.CACHE_SPEED then
+if cacheFlags & CacheFlag.CACHE_SPEED == CacheFlag.CACHE_SPEED then

 Triggering cache evaluation⚓︎